christopher-besch/christopher-besch/README.md

 - I consider myself a problem solver.
   Working on problems we set ourself for fun is really enjoyable.
-  But solving problems of real people and making their lives a little better is the biggest motivator I could imagine.
+  But solving problems of real people and making their lives a little better is the biggest motivator I can imagine.
-- The bigger the project, the better, even if it doesn't quite suit my taste.
+- The bigger the project, the better; even if it doesn't quite suit my taste.
 - I always prefer to work in a team rather than on my own.
   Cuz I like people—people are great!
 - Linux vs Windows?
 Linux For The Win!
 But Windows users shouldn't be hated or laughed at; they have enough problems already😉